YujithIsura/mail-is/README.md

 1. Create a keystore using a new certificate

-    using following command you can create new keystore
+    using following command you can create new keystore.
+Make sure to replace wso2carbon.jks in mail-is using new keystore if you are changing.

  #### keytool -genkey -alias wso2 -keyalg RSA -keystore wso2carbon.jks -keysize 2048